Ed94/SectoredLang/README.md

 Multi-Leveled abstraction approach to programming: Program from binary to pure logic in using a single implementation handler.

-Refactorable Syntax: All keys for every level can be refactored to an alias set.
+Refactorable Syntax: All keys for every module/level can be refactored to an alias set.

 Explicit: Everything done must be declared visibity.
 All implicit features must be declared in a sector before use.